Partrishow

 Partrishow, also known as Patricio, Patrishow, or by its Welsh names Merthyr Isw and Llanisw, is a small village and historic parish in the county of Powys (historically Brecknockshire), close to its border with Monmouthshire.
 It is in the valley of the Grwyne Fawr, in the Black Mountains of South Wales, within the Brecon Beacons National Park.

 Name

 The earliest recorded form of the name, as found in the Book of Llandaf (c.1120s), is merthir issiu.
 This is the Welsh word merthyr ('burial site, shrine, church') and what is probably a personal name which in modern Welsh would be Isiw or Isw.
 Melville Richards gives Merthyr Isw as a modern form of the parish's name.

 In 1555 the name appears as Llanysho.
 In this case, the element llan ('enclosure, church') has replaced merthyr, as has happened in a number of similar names.
 The name appears as Pertrissw in the list of parishes in National Library of Wales, Peniarth MS.147 (c.1566).

 The modern English form is now Partrishow.
-In Welsh, the form Llanisw and Merthyr Isw may be found.
+In Welsh, the forms Llanisw and Merthyr Isw may be found.